kinnu183/WAN/README.md

 # WAN
-Cisco Packet Tracer software can be used to access the files.
+Cisco Packet Tracer software version 7 can be used to access the files.